 Planning a donor acquisition strategy is similar to planning any other campaign.
-Start off by reviewing your previous efforts and results.
+Start by reviewing your previous efforts and results.
 What worked?
 What didn’t?
-Your data is a great guide to determining new donor goals.
+Your fundraising and communication data stored in your database is a great place to start to set your new donor acquisition goals.

 Step 1: Review your current data.

-Use your fundraising software to track information on your current donors and what campaigns attracted their attention and inspired them to give.
-Find ways to adapt that messaging to reach people unfamiliar with your organization.
+Use your fundraising software to track information on your current donors, such as what campaigns attracted their attention and inspired them to give.
+Then, adapt that messaging to reach people unfamiliar with your organization.

 Look at both your quantitative and qualitative donor data.
 What trends and patterns do you see?
 Where did your current donors come from?
 What motivates them to give?
 Seek out similar people to grow your donor base.